-Our aim to to embed a seamless Trust education experience for all our children under an umbrella of principles we are all committed to and where;

-- -each school and their team will determine how to meet the needs of their children and are reflective of the communities they serve and - -Trust and Academy Leaders along with Trustees and Governors enable seamless education excellence
+Our vision is to embed a seamless Trust education for our children where each school and their team decide what is right for their children and is reflective of the communities they serve.
+Where Trust and Academy Leaders along with Trustees and Governors enable seamless education excellence under the umbrella of principles, we are all committed to.